El Salvador wants to adopt Bitcoin as legal tender. Here's why. | DW | 07.06.2021

 A benefit going along with the Bitcoin introduction is immediate permanent residence for crypto entrepreneurs

-El Salvador President Nayib Bukele announced the move in a broadcast at the Bitcoin 2021 conference in Miami, Florida on Saturday.
+El Salvador's President Nayib Bukele announced that the country is to adopt Bitcoin as legal tender in a broadcast at the Bitcoin 2021 conference in Miami, Florida on Saturday.
 A day later he unveiled on Twitter the benefits for investors resulting from the move.

 Accepting Bitcoin as legal tender would make it easier for the more than 1.5 million Salvadorans living outside of the country to send money back to their home country.